leouieda/msl-mini-grant-2018/README.md

 by [Leonardo Uieda](http://www.leouieda.com)

-Funding proposal to the Mozilla Science Lab Mini Grant for a 2-3 day workshop.
+Letter of Intent for the Mozilla Science Lab Mini Grant.

+**Update**: The proposal wasn't selected for the next phase (writing a full proposal).
+Better luck next time.

 ## In one sentence, summarize the purpose of the grant